I’m excited to introduce another extraordinary mom who cares for her child with special needs.

 Hailey used to have frequent cough and colds when she was less than a year old, but never had any serious illnesses. “

-Do you have struggles in taking care of your special child?
+Do you have struggles in taking care of Hailey?
 How do you manage?

 ” Being a working mom, it has always been a struggle to care for